Kong/cloud-migration-journey/docs/explore/phase2.md

 # Kong Migration Journey: Phase 2

+The `make kong.phase2` step built out the `Kong Mesh Global Control Plane`, created a Kong Mesh `On-Premise Zone` using the Universal Mode deployment strategy, and deployed Dataplanes (also referred to as SidecarProxies) to the Monolith and Runtime Instance.

 ## Objective

-The `make kong.phase2` step built out the `Kong Mesh Global Control Plane`, created a Kong Mesh `On-Premise Zone` using the Universal Mode deployment strategy, and deployed Dataplanes (also referred to as SidecarProxies) to the Monolith and RuntimeInstances VMs.

-The `objective` of Phase 2 is to being the journey with Kong Mesh by exploring the infrastructure, and then

-Once the Mesh Infrastructure is ready, reconfigure Konnect so that traffic from the Runtime Instance to the Monolith flows over the mesh network.
+The `objective` of Phase 2 is to being the journey with Kong Mesh by exploring the infrastructure and reconfigure Konnect so that traffic from the Runtime Instance to the Monolith flows over the mesh network.

 The high level `activities` that will take place in this phase are:

-* Review Kong Mesh Global Control Plane Setup
+* Review Kong Mesh Global Control Plane Setup.

-* Review Kong Mesh Zone Services: Zone Control Plane, Zone Ingress, Zone Egress
+* Review Kong Mesh Zone Services: Zone Control Plane, Zone Ingress, Zone Egress.

-* Review the Dataplane (Sidecar Proxy) deployed beside the Monolith and Runtime Instance
+* Review the Dataplane (Sidecar Proxy) deployed beside the Monolith and Runtime Instance.

-* Reconfigure Konnect for traffic between Monolith and the Runtime Instance to move over the mesh network
+* Reconfigure Konnect for traffic between Monolith and the Runtime Instance to move over the mesh network.

 At the end of phase 2 you should be `comfortable` with the following:

-* Grasp fundamentals of Universal Mode Deployments
+* Grasp fundamentals of Universal Mode Deployments.

-* How to reconfigure Konnect so traffic flows over the mesh network
+* How to reconfigure Konnect so traffic flows over the mesh network.

 ## Architecture